eriq123/appetizer-event-exam/README.md

 # Welcome to Appetizer Event Exam

+This is a simple calendar application that can help users save and update events easily.

 ## Instructions

 1. clone this repository or download as zip.
-2. run this commands
-    `composer install`,
+2. `composer install`,
-    `npm install`,
-    `npm run dev`
-3. create database and setup your .env file and don't forget to generate your application key using `php artisan key:generate`
+3. create database and .env file and don't forget to update the database config

 <b>Enjoy!</b>

-<p>If you have any questions or clarifications, please email me at <b>mendozaeriqjohn48@gmail.com</b>.</p>